zephyrproject-rtos/net-tools/README.md

 that's only available in this version (wrapper around if_nametoindex(3)).

-## Using net-setup.sh script to setup host side ethernet interface
+## Using net-setup.sh to setup host side ethernet interface

-The net-setup.sh script can setup an ethernet interface to the host.
+The net-setup.sh script can setup an ethernet interface on the host.
-User is able to setup a configuration file that will contain commands to setup IP addresses and routes to the host interface.
+The user is able to setup a configuration file that will contain commands to setup IP addresses and routes to the host interface.
 This net-setup.sh script will need to be run as a root user.

 If no parameters are given, then "zeth" network interface and "zeth.conf" configuration file are used.
-The script waits until user presses CTRL-c and then removes the network interface.
+The script waits until the user presses CTRL-c and then removes the network interface.
 ```
 $ net-setup.sh